Vehbi Koç: Career

 Koç's first initiative in the automotive sector eventually turned into a full-scale industry.
 Following an agreement with the Ford Motor Company in 1959, he set up Ford Otosan.
-Following the production of the first domestic mass-production car Anadol in 1966 and in line with the improving economic atmosphere in Turkey, Koç collaborated with the Italian company FIAT to establish Tofaş in 1968 resulting in the production of the second domestic car Murat in 1971.
+Following the production of the first domestic mass-production car Anadol in 1966 and in line with the improving economic atmosphere in Turkey, Koç collaborated with the Italian company Fiat to establish Tofaş in 1968 resulting in the production of the second domestic car Murat in 1971.

 In 1963 Vehbi Koç consolidated all the companies bearing his name under the same roof and founded Koç Holding A.Ş.
 This was the start of the holdings era in Turkey and many businessmen followed Koç in the same direction.
 The group has international partnerships with well-known companies such as Fiat, Ford Motor Co., Yamaha and Allianz.

 During Koç's seventy-six-year business career, he created an immense organisation with more than 108 companies in the Koç Group, all of them specialising in different sectors such as food, retailing, finance, energy, automotives, tourism and technology.
 The Koç Group has 80,000 employees, ca.$40 billion turnover, $900 million of exports and $500–600 million of investment annually.

-Koç retired in 1984 to devote more time to social activities and his son Rahmi took over the leadership of the Koç Group companies.
+Koç retired in 1984 to devote more time to social activities and his son Rahmi Koç took over the leadership of the Koç Group companies.